GONE GOLD

 Roadie and his jumbo sized cone!
 Some boys never outgrow their toys!
 August 2008.
 Photo courtesy of Kristal Homoki.

 August 2008- Roadie is now going under saddle and he took to it like a duck to water.
 Not surprising for such an acquiescent, people pleasing horse.
 He may even get to a few shows in 2009.
-I am excited, and adding to that is the anticipation of Roadie's 2009 foal that Kristal's pretty black mare Spring Lake Katefly is carrying.
 Photo courtesy of Kristal Homoki, who is shown riding Roadie here.

 Late August 2008: Here is Roadie- looking like a finished show horse!- during a photo shoot for MtnTop Morgans' fall magazine advertising.
 That's Kristal up on Roadie.
 I am so incredibly proud of him!